decrn/tilogics/ARTIFACT.md

 In the paper we claim that we formalized a constraint-based type inference algorithm that fully separates (logically) constraint generation from solving.

 In particular `theories/Monad/Interface.v` defines a type class `TypeCheckM` that defines an interface for a constraint generation monad.
-Said interface
+Said interface exposes only enough methods to generate constraints.

 Three instances of this monad are then derived:
 * `theories/Monad/Free.v` using the Free monad discussed in §3.1;
 * `theories/Monad/Prenex.v`, discussed in §3.4; and
 * `theories/Monad/Solved.v`, discussed in §3.5.
-This instance is by far the most performant.

 ### Functional Claim 2: Executable through Code Extraction to Haskell